hisoka999/wirthx/README.md

 # wirthx
-Wirthx is an experimental pascal interpreter and compiler.
+Wirthx is an experimental pascal compiler.
 The language is named after Nicolaus Wirth the creator of pascal.

 ## Compiler
 The compiler is based on llvm and will generate a native binary for the target plattform.
 For now only `linux-x86-64` is supported.

-## Interpreter

 # Usage